-- A. A regular employee working thirty (30) or more hours a week is eligible for three (3) non-cumulative days of personal business leave to be used each fiscal year if the employee cannot attend to personal business on their own time.
+- A. A regular employee working thirty (30) or more hours a week is eligible for three 3) non-cumulative days of personal business leave to be used each fiscal year if the employee cannot attend to personal business on their own time.
 Personal business days are calculated on a fiscal year basis (July 1 through June 30).
 An employee hired after January 1 shall be eligible for only one (1) personal business day for the balance of the fiscal year.
-Those hired on or after April 1 will not receive personal business leave until July 1. - B. Employees wishing to be excused for personal business leave must have the approval of their supervisor in advance of the Personal Business Leave. - C. Personal business leave will not be allowed the day before or after a holiday, vacation, or sick leave.
-Personal business leave will also not be allowed during the new hire introductory period or during the last two (2) weeks of employment. - D. Personal business leave shall be taken in full or half day increments and cannot be used on consecutive work days. - E. Any of the three (3) personal business days, which are unused each fiscal year, shall be added to the employee's "Unused Personal Business to Sick" balance.
+Those hired on or after April 1 do not receive personal business leave until July 1. - B. Employees wishing to be excused for personal business leave must have the approval of their supervisor in advance of the Personal Business Leave. - C. Personal business leave will not be allowed the day before or after a holiday, vacation, or sick leave.
+Personal business leave will also not be allowed during the new hire introductory period or during the last two (2) weeks of employment. - D. Personal Business leave must be taken in half-day or full-day increments. - E. Every July 1 any unused personal business days you have are converted to sick days.
+These converted sick days are recorded as "Unused Personal Business Days to Sick".
+These days will still be available for use if sick, but will not be reported to SURS upon retirement.